comp426-2022-fall/syllabus/README.md

 #### Questions about assignments

-**_ALL_** questions about assignments must be created as issues on the appropriate repository in the course GitHub organization.
+**_ALL_** questions about assignments must be created as issues on the appropriate assignment _template_ repository in the course GitHub organization.
+You can find a list of template repositories where you can post issues in the [assignments repo](https://github.com/comp426-2022-fall/assignments/).

 This MUST be done BEFORE coming to office hours for help.
 Staff will not be able to help you if you do not create an issue first.

 #### Announcements and other communications